+See sample press release on Page 13.

+TIPS

-Draft your press release in advance of your event and fill in quotes, statistics, and any multi-media during or immediately after the event.
-Send out your press release immediately after the event is complete.
-The sample press release on Page 13 would accompany the hypothetical event listed in the sample media advisory.
-TIPS - Send the press release in the body of your email - Follow up the email of the press release with a phone call to each outlet and reporter on the event's media list to ensure it has been received.
+- Send the press release in the body of your email - Follow up the email of the press release with a phone call to each outlet and reporter on the event's media list to ensure it has been received.